Click here to download a Homeowner's Application.

 Para una Solicitud en Español haga clic aquí.

 *Applications are accepted by mail or in office by appointment only.

-Revitalize Milwaukee is an organization in which skilled and unskilled volunteers repair homes for low-income elderly or disabled residents who are unable to repair or afford the work themselves.
+Revitalize Milwaukee is an organization in which skilled contractors repair homes for low-income homeowners who are elderly, veterans and/or have a disability and are unable to repair or afford the work themselves.
 Our concerns are safety, security, and independence of the homeowner.
 If your home is chosen as a project site, all repairs will be completed free of charge.
-However, we ask that you and/or any able-bodied member of your household participate alongside volunteers to complete repairs to best of your/their ability.
-Revitalize Milwaukee Program Manager and Construction Manager select projects based on need and available resources.
+Revitalize Milwaukee’s Project and Construction Manager selects projects based on need and available resources.
 Not all requested projects are approved.

 Revitalize Milwaukee's Guidelines:

-Homeowner of a single family home or jointly owned duplex home where both owners live and qualify in Milwaukee or Waukesha County.
-(No apartments, rental property, partly rented duplexes or mobile homes)
+Homeowner of a single family home or owner-occupied duplex home in Milwaukee or Waukesha County.
+(No apartments, rental property, rental units or mobile homes)

 Homeowner must have resided and owned home for at least 5 years.